Relatively Speaking (game show)

-Relatively Speaking is an American TV game show that aired in syndication from September 5, 1988, to June 23, 1989.
+Relatively Speaking is an American TV game show that aired in first-run syndication from September 5, 1988, to June 23, 1989.

-The series was hosted by comedian John Byner, with John Harlan announcing.
+The series was hosted by comedian John Byner, with John Harlan announcing (though Dean Goss filled in for Harlan during the next-to-last week).
 The object of the game was for four celebrities to identify a famous person who is related to an in-studio contestant.

 Playing on Byner's comedic skills, before each day's first game began, a video clip was shown of Byner impersonating a famous character (e.g., Indiana Jones) or person while explaining the rules of the game.

+Production

+Relatively Speaking was produced in Los Angeles.
+The series' production firms Kushner-Locke and The Maltese Companies.
+The show has a runtime of 30 minutes.
+John Byner hosted the show and John Harlan announced.
+Each time Byner tells contestants the game's rules, he humorously conveys it in a unique way by mimicking celebrities like Bing Crosby and John Wayne.
+Relatively Speaking aired in 96 markets.